Updated May 28, 2020.

 They most likely have on a website with this cookie disclaimer.

 A cookie message without any choice of prior and informed consent is not a cookie message that really protects the privacy of your users, nor does it live up to the requirements of the GDPR.

 The following cookie disclaimers are non-compliant because they rely on the now-illegal implied consent or soft opt in, clarified as unlawful by the EDPB guidelines of valid consent.

 A non-compliant cookie disclaimer using the unlawful implied consent.

-Another cookie banner from Cookiebot, implemented non-compliant.
+Another cookie banner from Cookiebot with non-compliant pre-ticked checkboxes.

-Cookiebot offers a high level of customization and autonomy for our customers when it comes to layout and make-up of the cookie banners.
+Cookiebot’s consent management platform offers a high level of customization and autonomy for our customers when it comes to layout and make-up of the cookie banners.
 It is designed to be used in many different contexts, as well as live up to different national privacy laws and regulations.